Croquettelunchers/Portfolio/FakeInteriors.md

 Interior shaders, also called fake interiors are a rendering technique using multiple parallaxed UV coordinates to simulate depth. this particular shader also features **atlassed textures**; all of the different interiors are compacted on a single interchangeable "collection" texture of variable size.
 The curtains are featured on a separate collection.
 Both of these allow us to adapt to different architectural styles.

 I call them UV-based interiors, the distinction is important because they become much more functionnal if their projection coordinates aren't raw world-space passed as UV, like Triplanar functions do.
 These need to react to the world *localy* and *by-surface*.

-We achieve this by using the right projection matrix: **WorldToTangent** and multiplying it with our **WorldPosition**, then we divide this with fractionnal parts (**frac**) of our **Vertex Coordinates**, all that's left at this point is to **DDX() DDY()** the previous result. <span style="color: gray;">these functions are Derivatives, I've never had college maths so I'm not gonna pretend like I know how it works under the hood</span> DDX and DDY effectively compare the variations between neighboring pixels and if done right, ultimately provide us with fully turnable and rotatable surfaces.
+We achieve this by using the right projection matrix: **WorldToTangent** and multiplying it with our **WorldPosition**, then we divide this with fractionnal parts (**frac**) of our **Vertex Coordinates**, all that's left at this point is to **DDX() DDY()** the previous result. <span style="color: gray;">these functions are derivatives, I've never had college maths so I'm not gonna pretend like I know how it works under the hood</span> DDX and DDY effectively compare the variations between neighboring pixels and if done right, ultimately provide us with fully turnable and rotatable surfaces.

 <br/>